cassiozen/mithryn-ttrpg/combat.md

 On their turn, a character has two actions.
 An action can be attacking, moving to a neighboring zone, or anything else within reason (grapple, shove, interact with the environment, etc.)

-These are all examples of valid actions during a player's turn:
+These are all examples of valid actions during a player’s turn:

 - Move to another neighboring zone and attack
 - Move two adjacent zones